KakarlaRakeshNaidu/nutritrack/README.md

 multi-user support, and PDF import are assignment bonuses and are not claimed.
 Current goals are not historical snapshots, and target weight is a configured goal only because no weight measurements are recorded.

-Previously exposed credential-shaped values were removed from tracked files.
-The user confirmed replacement of the affected PostgreSQL and Gemini credentials on 2026-09-15; the application then passed a verified-TLS database `SELECT 1` and one authenticated Gemini request without recording secret values.